-There were tough times in his first NASCAR Nationwide Series season of 2009, but Ricky rebounded and took the honor of the series’ top rookie in 2010.
-The breakthrough came in May 2011, as Ricky and Roush Fenway’s No. 6 Ford combined to earn their first Nationwide win at Iowa.
-The series championship followed, as did another in 2012 as Ricky became the sixth driver to win consecutive titles in NASCAR’s entry series.
+There were tough times in his first NASCAR Nationwide Series season in 2009, but Ricky rebounded and took the honor of the series' top rookie in 2010.
+The breakthrough came in May 2011, as Ricky and Roush Fenway's No. 6 Ford combined to earn their first Nationwide win at Iowa.
+The series championship followed, as did another in 2012 as Ricky became the sixth driver to win consecutive titles in NASCAR's entry series.

 Wrapping up a promising Rookie Sprint Cup season, look for the amiable racer to continue clawing toward true contention in the ‘big leagues’ coming up.

 Oakley, Roush Fenway Racing, Plan B Sales, Ford Racing, Tony Lama Boots, Serratelli Hat Company